machinezone/cobra/docs/api.md

    channel or to subscribe from a specific position, typically in order to avoid skipping messages when re-subscribing.

-Operation

-PDU type

-Position meaning

-   RTM includes position (in responses or data PDUs). publish, write, delete ok response Location of the published message subscribe ok response Location of the first message to be received for the subscription unsubscribe ok response Location that can be used to seamlessly resubscribe subscription unsolicited data next location after the last message contained in the PDU.
-Client can use this location to resubscribe preserving stream continuity (no message loss).
-   User can include position (in request PDUs) subscribe request Location to start a subscription at read request Location from which to read a message

-Implicit channel creation and deletion
+#### Implicit channel creation and deletion

    Channel instances are automatically created by RTM on demand: upon the first subscribe or publish request to a specified channel name, RTM creates a corresponding channel instance.

    RTM automatically garbage collects channels when it is safe to do so (channel is empty and no one has been accessing it for some time).